-We serve IDF veterans and active-duty soldiers regardless of nationality or country of origin.
+We serve IDF veterans and all combat veterans regardless of nationality or country of origin.
 All treatment is provided free of charge.
-We exist because those who carried the weight of the Jewish world deserve to return to their lives — as parents, partners, and children.

 "After October 7th, the mental health institutions in Israel are overwhelmed completely, and a lot of people either can't get therapy or don't even understand the distress they are feeling has to do with what they have experienced."